go-gst/go-gst/examples/README.md

 This directory contains examples of some common use cases of gstreamer using the go bindings.

-The common package provided to each example exports two methods.

- - `Run(f)` - This wraps the given function in a goroutine and wraps a GMainLoop around it.
- - `RunLoop(f(loop))` - This simply creates (but does not start) a GMainLoop and passes it to the example to manage.

 Each example can be run in one of two ways:

 ```bash